 Students live in double rooms both in Beijing and Hangzhou with Chinese roommates.
 Students typically eat breakfast and lunch on campus, and dinner in a local restaurant.
 Pomona provides a meal allowance.

 Number of Students

-Approximately 2-5 qualified Pomona students; total program enrollment approximately 35-40 students.
-The host institution, the Zhejiang University of Technology, has an enrollment of approximately 15,000 Chinese students.
+Middlebury College enrolls approximately 35-40 students.
+The host institution, the Zhejiang University of Technology enrolls approximately 15,000 students.

 - Completion of intermediate Mandarin (Chinese 51b), or the equivalent.
 Preference is given to students who take advanced Mandarin (Chinese 111a).